arthurbernierjr/mambascript/README.md

 e :: {x :: Int, width :: Int} = new Entity
 ```

-Forked by CoffeeScript II: The Wrath of Khan
+Forked from CoffeeScript II: The Wrath of Khan
 ==================================

 ```